5 Big Reasons to Pursue a Career in Medical Laboratory Technology

 5. An Appealing Variety of Possible Employers

-About half of all medical and clinical lab techs work in hospitals.** But America has more than 322,480 clinical labs, and about eight out of every ten of them are considered small businesses.* So you don't necessarily have to work for a large facility if it doesn't fit your personality.
+About half of all medical and clinical lab techs work in hospitals.2 But you don't necessarily have to work for a large facility if it doesn't fit your personality.
 In fact, many lab techs are employed in private laboratories, doctors' offices, education and research institutions, outpatient care centers, and various types of special health facilities such as blood donation centers.

 Want to Get Started?